 How many Key Performance Indicators (KPIs) should we place on any given executive dashboard is a constantly asked question.
 How to be sure everything needed is there?
 Is this enough?
 Is it too much?

-The short answer is less than 10.
+Although KPI reporting might not be an exact science, the short answer to this question is: less than 10.
 More than that, you’re getting distracted by less useful metrics.
 And being distracted isn’t what you want from your dashboard.

 Let’s compare your executive dashboard with you’re the one you look at while you drive your car.
 Engineers could have put many more KPIs like real-time tire pressure or the number of cars around yours.
 Why not display the force of the wind or even a slope indicator?